 This action button allows refreshing all CRT Variable values within selected CRT Data Set for all sectors and selected years.
-Fresh values are compiled from the IPCC Inventory Software worksheets replacing current CRT Variable values.
-Other information that was already added by a user such as CRT Variable descriptions and comments will be preserved.
-Notation Key specific comments will be preserved only in case refreshed variable Notation Key doesn't change during refresh.
+Fresh values are compiled from the IPCC Inventory Software worksheets replacing current CRT

+Variable values.
+Other information that was already added/modified by user such as Notation Keys, CRT Variable descriptions and comments, will be preserved.